marmelab/react-admin/doc/4.0/SelectInput.md

 ## `sx`: CSS API

 The `<SelectInput>` component accepts the usual `className` prop.
-You can also override many styles of the inner components thanks to the `sx` property (as most Material UI components, see their [documentation about it](https://mui.com/customization/how-to-customize/#overriding-nested-component-styles)).
+You can also override many styles of the inner components thanks to the `sx` property (as most MUI components, see their [documentation about it](https://mui.com/customization/how-to-customize/#overriding-nested-component-styles)).
 This property accepts the following subclasses:

 | Rule name                | Description                                               |
 |--------------------------|-----------------------------------------------------------|
 | `& .RaSelectInput-input` | Applied to the underlying `ResettableTextField` component |

-To override the style of all instances of `<SelectInput>` using the [material-ui style overrides](https://material-ui.com/customization/globals/#css), use the `RaSelectInput` key.
+To override the style of all instances of `<SelectInput>` using the [MUI style overrides](https://mui.com/customization/globals/#css), use the `RaSelectInput` key.